TanishSharrma/gsoc/2017/proposals/proposal_Tanish.md

 To Formalize CuPy Benchmark for code testing, when doing Continuous Integration testing for CuPy, there isn't a good estimator for the speed of the code.
 CuPy is all about improved speed of calculation on the GPU, so speed matters.
 Develop a comprehensive benchmark for CuPy to help assess how much speed enhancements help, and make sure that other code changes don't damage performance.

-## CuPy : Pre-GSoc Project Commits, Pull Requests and Issues and Community Work :
+## CuPy: Pre-GSoc Project Commits, Pull Requests and Issues and Community Work

 ### 1) Pull Request and commit : Added a new feature and resolved for Issue #2107 : bincount - Complex Weights :
        [https://github.com/cupy/cupy/pull/2139] [https://github.com/cupy/cupy/issues/2107]